 - Student participation in sex-specific school activities and events and use of school facilities.
 Activities and events do not include athletics.

 In addition, the Virginia Values Act bans discrimination against LGBTQ people in places of public accommodation, which includes educational institutions like public schools.
 This means that schools must offer a safe and equal learning environment to all students, teachers, and staff, including those who are LGBTQ.

-This legislation does not cover transgender and non-binary students’ participation in athletics.
+The 2021 legislation does not cover transgender and non-binary students’ participation in athletics.
 Instead, this is governed by the Virginia High School League (VHSL), which allows transgender youth to play on teams consistent with their gender identity through a waiver process requiring certain documentation and hearings.
 Many middle schools follow VHSL guidelines.